 Climate Investment Funds

-The Climate Investment Funds (CIF) are a unique pair of financing instruments designed to pilot what can be achieved to initiate transformational change towards low-carbon and climate-resilient development through scaled-up financing channeled through multilateral development banks, including ADB.
+The Climate Investment Funds (CIF) are a unique pair of financing instruments designed to pilot what can be achieved to initiate transformational change toward low-carbon and climate-resilient development through scaled-up financing channeled through multilateral development banks, including ADB.

 Clean Technology Fund (CTF)

-The CTF empowers transformation in middle income and developing countries by providing resources to scale up the demonstration, deployment, and transfer of low carbon technologies with a signifcant potential for long-term greenhouse gas emissions savings.
+The CTF empowers transformation in middle income and developing countries by providing resources to scale up the demonstration, deployment, and transfer of low-carbon technologies with a signifcant potential for long-term greenhouse gas emissions savings.

 Strategic Climate Fund (SCF)

 The SCF serves as an overarching framework to support three targeted programs with dedicated funding to pilot new approaches with potential for scaled-up, transformational action aimed at a specific climate change challenge or sector response.

 - The Forest Investment Program (FIP) aims to support developing countries' efforts to reduce emissions from deforestation and forest degradation by providing scaled-up financing for readiness reforms and public and private investments.
 It will finance programmatic efforts to address the underlying causes of deforestation and forest degradation and to overcome barriers that have hindered past efforts to do so.